GLOBAL MARKETS-World indexes finish vintage year, more gains seen in 2014

 which sets the standard for global borrowing costs, has risen to

-3 percent from 1.75 percent at the start of the year, but is
+almost 3 percent from 1.75 percent at the start of the year, but

 Emerging markets have been a noted exception to the rally in